michalgierkowski/Python/README.md

 ## Purpose
-I'm using this repo to practice Python basics, these include:
+I’m using this repo to practice Python fundamentals, which include:
-- Variables and data types
+- Variables and Data Types
-- Loops and conditions
+- Loops and Conditional Statements
 - Functions
-- Data structures
+- Data Structures and Algorithms
-- Error & Exceptions
+- Errors and Exceptions
-- Modules & Imports
+- Modules and Imports

 These files are a part of my learning journey to build a strong understanding of Python.